cailurus/imswitch_mathblock_obsidian/README.md

 ## Configuration

-The plugin provides two configurable commands:
+The plugin provides three configurable commands:

-1. Command to switch to English input method
+1. English input method
+   - Default value: `com.apple.keylayout.ABC`
+2. Previous input method (usually an IME for non English writer, like CJK)
-   - Default value: `macism com.apple.keylayout.ABC`
+   - Default value: `com.tencent.inputmethod.wetype.pinyin`
-2. Command to switch back to previous input method
+3. Path to the IME switch command:
-   - Default value: `macism com.tencent.inputmethod.wetype.pinyin`
+   - Default value: `/opt/homebrew/bin/macism`

 You can modify these commands in the plugin settings according to your system and input method preferences.